After 25+ years practicing law, Lori closed her practice in April, 2021 and is enjoying a new career as a park ranger.

-Lori Rankin has tried over 50 criminal cases to juries during the 23 years she has been practicing law, including cases involving murder, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
-Lori has also tried many custody and divorce matters, handled adoptions,and has also argued cases in several courts of appeals, including the Supreme Court of Ohio.
+Lori Rankin tried over 60 criminal cases to juries during the 25 years she practiced law, including cases involving murder, rape, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
+Lori also tried many custody and divorce matters, handled adoptions, and argued cases in several courts of appeals, including the Supreme Court of Ohio.

 State v.
 Bret Henry, Fayette County Case No. CR 2017 0174, 1 count of Endangering Children, a third degree felony, involving a lawn mower accident and small child.
 Co-defendant was convicted; the jury hung 6-6 on the client's charge, which the State ultimately dismissed.